DataIntellectTech/TorQ/docs/dataaccess.md

 # Usage

 When using the API to send queries direct to a process, the overarching function is `getdata`. `getdata` is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
-Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `getdata` to be called either directly within a process or via `.dataccess.getdata` (discussed in the gateway).
+Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `getdata` to be called either directly within a process or via `.dataccess.getdata` (discussed in the Gateway section).

 The `getdata` function is split into three sub functions:` .dataaccess.checkinputs`, `.eqp.extractqueryparams` and `queryorder.orderquery`.